Address the weaknesses of the Lisbon strategy and confront the crisis.

-Moreover, the Europe 2020 strategy should be analyzed in light of a changing European context following the adoption of the Lisbon Treaty forces in 2009 and while talks on a permanent Fund Help the Euro Zone are being gradually change but deep European institutions and prerogatives.
+Moreover, the Europe 2020 strategy should be analyzed in light of a changing European context following the adoption strength of the Lisbon Treaty in 2009, while discussions on a permanent Fund Help the Euro Zone are being gradually change but deep European institutions and prerogatives.

 2. A strategy for smart, sustainable and inclusive growth

-The Europe 2020 strategy first introduced all elements of context that can account for the spirit in which this strategy was designed.
+The Europe 2020 strategy first introduced all of contextual elements that can account for the spirit in which this strategy was designed.
 Emphasizing the transformation period in which we live, several observations are made:

-- The impact of the crisis that has destroyed many jobs, revealed some structural weaknesses of European economies and the European mortgaged investment capacity in the years to come.
+- The impact of the crisis that destroyed many jobs, revealed some structural weaknesses of European economies and mortgaged European investment capabilities in the years to come.

-- Structural weaknesses updates are: the widening of the productivity gap between the European area and its major trading partners, and the low employment rates in the EU, and the acceleration of the aging population.
+- Structural weaknesses updates are: the widening of the productivity gap between the European area and its major trading partners, and the low employment rate in the EU, the acceleration of the aging population.

-- In parallel, a number of global challenges are acute in EU economies increasingly interdependent in a context of increased competition on a global scale imbalances, the short-term and speculative behavior that still govern the global financial system, and the challenges of climate and resources, including energy.
+- In parallel, several global challenges are acute in EU economies increasingly interdependent in a context of increased competition on a global scale imbalances, the short-term and speculative behaviors still govern the global financial system, the challenges of climate and resources, including energy.

-- The risk of decline: the finding of extremely strong interdependencies within the EU requires a much greater internal coordination for the EU to take up.
-Moreover, it should give the ability to be an added value in the international arena if it wants to continue to exist against the affirmation of emerging countries.
-"Europe must make clear choices, but challenging" thus seeking to achieve sustainable recovery scenario.
+- The risk of decline: the finding of extremely strong interdependencies within the EU requires a much larger internal coordination to pull the EU up.
+Moreover, it must give the capacity to be an added value on the international stage if it wants to continue to exist against the affirmation of emerging countries.
+"Europe must make clear choices, but challenging" thus seeking to realize the scenario of sustainable recovery.

-- Making our way out of a crisis point of entry into a new economy based on its strengths and its proven ability to address the challenges posed by major events capacity, the EU has undeniable assets to build an economy smart, sustainable and inclusive levels of employment, productivity and high social cohesion.
+- Making our way out of crisis an entry point into a new economy based on its strengths and its proven ability to address the challenges posed by major events capacity, the EU has undeniable assets to build an economy smart, sustainable and inclusive levels of employment, productivity and social cohesion.

-Once the context is established, the strategy is based on three mutually reinforcing priorities and seven flagship initiatives that result.
-These priorities must achieve five major objectives by 2020.
+Once the context is set, the strategy is based on three mutually reinforcing priorities and seven flagship initiatives that result.
+These priorities must achieve five key goals by 2020.
 The architecture of the Europe 2020 strategy is presented in the table below to download:

-To borrow a formulation of the Commission document, this strategy must lay the groundwork for what could be the European social market economy of the XXI century.
+To borrow a formulation of the document of the Commission, this strategy must lay the foundations of what could be the social European market economy of the XXI century.

-3. Blockages to remove: continuity and deepening of the logic driven by the single market
+3. Blockages to remove: deepening and continuity logic carried by the single market

-On the means at its disposal, the mobilization of cohesion policy and its implementation in line with the objectives supported by the EUROPE 2020 Strategy to facilitate investment in a smart, sustainable and inclusive growth while addressing the fragmentation of instruments European funding.
+Concerning the means at its disposal, the mobilization of cohesion policy and its implementation in line with the objectives supported by the EUROPE 2020 Strategy must afford to invest in a smart, sustainable and inclusive growth while addressing the fragmentation of instruments European funding.
 In addition, new financial instruments must be designed, including reliance on the European Investment Bank, the European Investment Fund and the private sector to find the resources needed to implement the European ambitions in a context limited financial resources.
-Finally, the creation of a European market for effective risk capital should facilitate access to capital for businesses and encourage innovation.
+Finally the creation of a European market for effective risk capital should facilitate access to capital for businesses and encourage innovation.

 Finally, it is clear that the return to growth can not rely solely on the domestic market, on the contrary.
-This is why the mobilization of external trade policy instruments are subject to special attention.
-The conclusion of bilateral or multilateral negotiations, trade openness in the growth areas in the WTO and the establishment of a strategic dialogue with the main trading partners of the EU are all fundamental tools highlighted in the Europe 2020 strategy and which leans the business strategy of the EU prepared by the Commission and presented in November 2010.
+That is why the mobilization of external trade policy instruments are subject to special attention.
+The conclusion of multilateral or bilateral negotiations, trade openness in promising sectors in the WTO and the establishment of a strategic dialogue with the main economic partners of the EU are all fundamental tools highlighted in the Europe 2020 strategy and on which leans the business strategy of the EU prepared by the Commission and presented in November 2010.

 4. The recommendations to emerge from the crisis: tame the financial markets, the vicious circle of debt

 To achieve the goals set for 2020, it is first necessary to leave the European economies from the crisis.
 It is sort of a prerequisite, otherwise it will be difficult to move forward in the implementation of the Europe 2020 strategy.
-The first recommendations focus on coordinated and gradual withdrawal of fiscal stimulus and mechanisms of assistance to financial institutions, sectors in difficulty, people (unemployment) to investors.
+The first recommendations concern the coordinated and gradual withdrawal of fiscal stimulus and mechanisms of aid to financial institutions, sectors in difficulty, people (unemployment), to investors.

-One of the major issues is the implementation of the G20 commitments to restore the strength, stability and health of the financial sector by reforming the financial system, coaching and providing the means for a policy that allows anticipate and manage possible future financial crises.
+A major challenge remains implementation of the G20 commitments to restore the strength, stability and health of the financial sector by reforming the financial system, framing and providing the means of a policy that allows anticipate and manage possible future financial crises.

-To restore sustainable growth, sound public finances is a major issue.
-The Pact of Stability and Growth and deficits limited to 3% of GDP is still the framework imposed in this area.
-It seems clear that some difficult choices in terms of priorities will be needed: in this context, the quality and the breakdown of public spending are central, as is the role of public procurement.
+To find sustainable growth, sound public finances is a major issue.
+The Pact of Stability and Growth and deficits limited to 3% of GDP still the framework imposed in this area.
+It seems clear that some difficult choices in terms of priorities will be needed: in this context, the quality and distribution of public spending are central, as is the role of public procurement.
 In addition, the consolidation of public finances will be possible only to the extent that it will be accompanied by structural reforms, particularly in the area of pensions, health and social protection systems and education.

-Moreover, in the field of taxation, raising the tax level is expected to shift the tax burden from labor to energy and the environment by promoting environmentally friendly tax systems.
+Moreover, in the area of taxation, raising the tax level is expected to shift the tax burden from labor to energy and the environment by encouraging ecological tax systems.

 Finally making the finding of a necessary deepening of coordination within the Economic and Monetary Union, the Commission undertakes to make proposals on: